-Thursday, 24 October 2013 Friday, 25 October 2013 Saturday, 26 October 2013 This module addresses the structural backgrounds of genderbased violence in different societies and focuses in particular on armed conflicts, post-conflict situations and humanitarian as well as natural disasters.
-Participants will be introduced to the mechanisms of international and humanitarian law in order to protect women and girls against violence, address gender-based violence and integrate women into the peace-building process.
-The module also casts light on the link between violence, masculinity and gender relations.
+Thursday, 1 September 2016 Friday, 2 September 2016 Saturday, 3 September 2016 This module addresses the structural backgrounds of gender-based violence in different societies and focuses in particular on armed conflicts, post-conflict situations and humanitarian disasters.
+Participants will be introduced to the mechanisms of international and humanitarian law and policies in order to protect women and girls against violence, address gender-based violence and integrate women into the peace-building process.
+The module also casts light on the link between violence, masculinity and gender relations and backs it up with concrete examples from development cooperation work.

-- To what degree are women and girls vulnerable groups, and which strategies are useful in empowering them, particularly in situations of humanitarian disaster? - How can international humanitarian law and standards for gender equality be implemented? - How do concepts of masculinity and femininity reframe conflict and post-conflict situations?
+- To what extent is women's subordination a factor of conflict dynamics, and which strategies are useful in empowering women? - How do concepts of masculinity and femininity reframe conflict and post-conflict situations? - How can international humanitarian law and standards for gender equality be implemented?

-Participants will look at international legal frameworks that address violence against women and women's rights in conflict and postconflict situations.
-They will explore the intersections of gender, sexuality and ethnicity in the context of violent conflicts and disasters.
+Participants will explore international legal frameworks that address violence against women and women's rights, particularly in conflict and post-conflict situations.
+They will analyse the intersections of gender, sexuality, ethnicity and masculinity.
 The concept of vulnerability as well as appropriate ways to approach gender-based violence will be discussed, as will opportunities and limitations of mainstreaming gender in conflict resolution and humanitarian interventions.